 AIS Training Courses

 AIS and Injury Scoring: Uses and Techniques course is offered as an onsite or online course depending on your learning preference.
 These courses are taught online and onsite in various locations around the world.
 Please contact us if you would like to arrange for a course to be taught at your facility.
-A minimum of 30 students is required for all onsite course offerings.
+A minimum of 15 students is required for all onsite course offerings.
 The topics covered include:

 - a brief history of injury scaling methods;